CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/VirtualizationVmwareHost.md

 `func (o *VirtualizationVmwareHost) UnsetDistributedSwitches()`

 UnsetDistributedSwitches ensures that no value is present for DistributedSwitches, not even an explicit nil
+### GetHyperFlexNode

+`func (o *VirtualizationVmwareHost) GetHyperFlexNode() HyperflexNodeRelationship`

+GetHyperFlexNode returns the HyperFlexNode field if non-nil, zero value otherwise.

+### GetHyperFlexNodeOk

+`func (o *VirtualizationVmwareHost) GetHyperFlexNodeOk() (*HyperflexNodeRelationship, bool)`

+GetHyperFlexNodeOk returns a tuple with the HyperFlexNode field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHyperFlexNode

+`func (o *VirtualizationVmwareHost) SetHyperFlexNode(v HyperflexNodeRelationship)`

+SetHyperFlexNode sets HyperFlexNode field to given value.

+### HasHyperFlexNode

+`func (o *VirtualizationVmwareHost) HasHyperFlexNode() bool`

+HasHyperFlexNode returns a boolean if a field has been set.

+### GetServer

+`func (o *VirtualizationVmwareHost) GetServer() ComputePhysicalSummaryRelationship`

+GetServer returns the Server field if non-nil, zero value otherwise.

+### GetServerOk

+`func (o *VirtualizationVmwareHost) GetServerOk() (*ComputePhysicalSummaryRelationship, bool)`

+GetServerOk returns a tuple with the Server field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetServer

+`func (o *VirtualizationVmwareHost) SetServer(v ComputePhysicalSummaryRelationship)`

+SetServer sets Server field to given value.

+### HasServer

+`func (o *VirtualizationVmwareHost) HasServer() bool`

+HasServer returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)